openstack-archive/tripleo-incubator/devtest.md

 1. Get the list of MAC addresses for all the VMs you have created.

         export MACS=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

+1. Create some 'baremetal' node(s) out of KVM virtual machines.
+   Nova will PXE boot these VMs as though they were physical hardware.
+   If you want to create the VMs yourself, see footnote [2] for details on their requirements.
+The parameters to create-nodes are cpu count, memory (MB), disk size (GB), vm count.

+	create-nodes 1 512 10 3

 1. Perform setup of your cloud.
 The 1 512 10 is CPU count, memory in MB, disk in GB for your test nodes.